vnvhoang/Natural-Frequency-Calculator-GUI/README.md

 **Instructions**:

 - Enter numeric values into each field corresponding to the parameters listed.
-- Ensure all values are within the valid ranges specified in the research paper or relevant literature for accurate predictions.
+- Ensure all values are within the valid ranges specified in the research paper for accurate predictions.

 ### Selecting a Model